Home/Legumes/Anasazi Beans

 Anasazi Bean Salad with Avocado and Lime

-A refreshing salad combining the nutty flavor of Anasazi beans with creamy avocado and zesty lime, perfect for a light lunch.
+A refreshing salad combining protein-rich Anasazi beans with creamy avocado and zesty lime for a nutritious meal.

 Ingredients